robomq/robomq.io/docs/STOMP.md

 ## C

 ### Prerequisite
-The C library we use for this example can be found at <https://github.com/evgenido/stomp>.
+The C library we use for this example can be found at <a href="https://github.com/evgenido/stomp" target="_blank">https://github.com/evgenido/stomp</a>.
 It supports STOMP version 1.0, 1.1 and 1.2.

 You may clone it by `git clone https://github.com/evgenido/stomp.git`.